-The Board of Directors (the "Board") has established the Committee comprise of 3 Board members (including one as Chairman of the Committee) to assist the Board in fulfilling its oversight responsibilities with respect to:
+The BOD has established the Committee comprised of 3 Board members (including one as Chair of the Committee) to assist the Board in fulfilling its oversight responsibilities with respect to:

-- Matters relating to the composition, nomination, succession, remuneration and assessment of the Board and its committees; and - Oversight of strategic human resource matters and the remuneration system.
+- Matters relating to the remuneration system, and - Oversight of strategic human resource matters.

-Below is the mandate of the committee;
+Below is the mandate of the Board Nomination & Remuneration Committee:

-- Review, approve and oversee the implementation of the overall compensation framework and system ensuring alignment with Bank's long-term interests, sustainability and financial soundness. - Review the rewards plans, processes and outcomes at least annually, ensuring an independent assessment by an external third party at least once every five years. - Make recommendations to the Board concerning the specific remuneration packages for the Directors and Board committees' Chairman and members. - Review and approve the remuneration for the Group Chief Executive Officer, Senior Management, Board Secretary and any other roles reporting to the Board or any of its committees. - Annually review and approve the strategic human resources policy.
+- Review, approve and oversee the implementation of the overall compensation framework and system ensuring alignment with Bank's long-term interests, sustainability and financial soundness. - Review the rewards plans, processes and outcomes at least annually, ensuring an independent assessment by an external third party at least once every five years. - Make recommendations to the Board concerning the specific remuneration packages for the Directors and Board committees' Chairman and members. - Review and approve the remuneration for the Senior Management, Board Secretary and any other roles reporting to the Board or any of its committees. - Annually review and approve the strategic human resources policies..